1046prt/universityxportal/README.md

 # University Registration Portal

-A comprehensive web-based course registration system for universities with modern UI/UX design and full functionality.
+A web-based course registration system for universities with modern UI/UX design and full functionality.

 ## Features